kvadityasrivatsa/TagaloBERTa/legacy/README.md

 As training a Transformer based model from scratch is data intensive, an intermediate apporach was taken up to train a static-embeddings language model.
 GloVe embeddings were used for this.

+**Results:** The embeddings from the GloVe model coupled with the linear layer finetuning as well as sparse-forest classification gave similar scores as the traditional approaches step.
+The poor performance can largely be attributed to the data being used at the time (same as traditional methods: highly unbalanced samples or too few balanced examples (~2k)).

 [Return to top](#Contents)

 #### TagaloBERTa: Training RoBERTa from scratch